ACT — Trinsic

 Hold the thought as an object

 Close your eyes and bring the difficult thought to mind.
 Now imagine it as a physical object in your hands.
 What does it look like?
 How large is it?
-What texture does it have?
+What texture?
 What color?
-Does it make any sound?
 Is it heavy or light?

-This technique works because it engages the imagination and body in creating distance, not just the intellect.
+This technique engages the imagination and body in creating distance — not just the intellect.
 People often find this surprisingly effective with very persistent or distressing thoughts.